gh-cli-for-education/gh-ai/examples/prompt.md

 ## readme

-1. Write how to **install** th gh-branch extension using the Github CLI program.
+1. Write how to **install** the gh-branch extension using the Github CLI program.
 2. Write the **help** and usage of the gh-branch extension.
 3. Write some **examples** of use.